dreamvo/gilfoyle/DESIGN.md

 *Author: raphael@crvx.fr*

-Gilfoyle was created with privacy, scale and security in mind.
+Gilfoyle was created with scale in mind.
 It's not only a storage server for your videos, it's a complete media streaming server.
-It handles file upload, processing, and streaming.
+It handles file upload, processing, and streaming at your own scale.

 This is intended to be a **high level** design document.
 Some of the implementation details are going to be decided after the prototyping phase.